-Notice: the procedure for granting this award is different from other awards.
-Please read the entire section carefully and contact your chain of command with questions.
+NOTICE: THE PROCEDURE FOR GRANTING THIS AWARD IS DIFFERENT FROM OTHER SFMC AWARDS, PLEASE READ THE ENTIRE SECTION CAREFULLY, AND CONTACT FORCECOM WITH ANY QUESTIONS.
 This award is given to STARFLEET Marine units for actions deemed worthy of recognition by the requesting authority, either by demonstrating consistently outstanding performance over time, or by performing a task or service to a high standard of excellence.
 The Letter of Commendation is intended to give public recognition and a permanent record of recognition to Marine units in addition to other awards the unit may have earned, as an interim award or in lieu of another award.
 Because there are very few other SFMC awards given to entire unit, the Letter of Commendation may be considered a valuable way to recognize the efforts of a group, rather than singling out individual Marines.